 Check the Pressure-Relief Valve

 A water heater’s pressure relief valve is a safety feature that prevents a problem if the water pressure becomes too high.
 Without the valve, the unit could burst, causing injury.
-The pressure relief valve is usually found on the side of the water heater at the top of the overflow drainpipe.
-You can test the valve is working properly by lifting the handle and letting it snap back into place.
-A small amount of water should release out of the bottom of the drainpipe.
+The pressure relief valve is usually found on the side of the water heater at the top of the overflow drain pipe.
+You can test if the valve works correctly by lifting the handle and letting it snap back into place.
+A small amount of water should be released from the bottom of the drainpipe.
 If no water comes out, the valve needs to be replaced.

 Drain Sediments From the Water Heater Tank